-A sweat test measures the amount of salt present in a person's sweat.
+A sweat test measures the amount of salt in a person's sweat.
 A small amount of sweat is collected from the lower arm.
-It may be necessary to use the upper leg in very small babies.
+In very small babies, it may be necessary to use the sweat from their upper leg.

-The test is usually done on children who have had frequent chest infections or unexplained bouts of diarrhoea, or children who are not gaining weight or growing normally.
+The test is usually done on children:

+- who have frequent chest infections or unexplained bouts of diarrhoea (poo is loose and watery); or - children who are not gaining weight or growing normally.

 It may also be done on babies to follow-up one of the newborn blood spot tests.

-Your doctor will consider the possible causes for these symptoms and may arrange a sweat test to confirm that a condition called cystic fibrosis is not the cause.
+Your doctor will consider the possible causes for these symptoms.
+They may arrange a sweat test to confirm that a condition called cystic fibrosis is not the cause.

-Where do I go?
+Where do we go for the test?

-A date and time will be arranged by the ward staff for you to come to Kent and Canterbury Hospital.
+Ward staff will arrange a date and time for you to come to Kent and Canterbury Hospital.

 On the day of the test, please come to the reception desk at the Children's Assessment Centre.